FriendsOfSymfony/FOSRestBundle/README.md

 Routing
 =======

+The RestBundle provides custom route loaders to help in defining REST friendly routes.

-Note: The following requires the ext/mbstring PHP extension
+Note that the following requires the ext/mbstring PHP extension.

 Single RESTful controller routes
 --------------------------------